Mount Lebanon: History

 Mount Lebanon is mentioned in the Old Testament 103 times.
-King Hiram I of Tyre sent engineers with cedar wood, which was abundant in Mount Lebanon, to build the Solomon's Temple in Jerusalem.
+King Hiram I of Tyre sent engineers with cedar wood, which was abundant on Mount Lebanon, to build the Solomon's Temple in Jerusalem.
 Since then, the cedar species known scientifically as Cedrus libani is often associated with Mount Lebanon.
-The Phoenicians used cedar to build ships in which they sailed the Mediterranean, thus they were the first to establish villages in Mount Lebanon and would live from cutting down cedars and sending them to the coast.
+The Phoenicians used cedar to build their ships which they sailed across the Mediterranean, they were the first to establish villages on Mount Lebanon and would live from cutting down cedars and sending them to the coast.
 After Pompey's conquest of the region in 64 BCE, Mount Lebanon was incorporated into the new Roman province of Syria (although Tacitus later mistakenly placed the range within Judaea).

 Eusebius records that the Emperor Constantine destroyed a temple of Venus on the summit of Mount Lebanon.
-After the 5th century AD, Christian monks who were followers of a hermit named Maron, arrived from the Orontes valley in Northern Syria and began preaching their religion to the inhabitants of the northernmost parts of the mountain range.
+After the 5th century AD, Christian monks who were followers of a hermit named Maron, arrived from the Orontes River valley in Northern Syria and began preaching their religion to the inhabitants of the northernmost parts of the mountain range.
 In the late 8th century a group known as the Mardaites (also Jarajima) settled in North Lebanon following the order of the Byzantine Emperor; their mission was to raid Islamic territories in Syria.
 They merged with the local population, refusing to leave after the emperor struck a deal with the Muslim Caliph of Damascus; thus, they became part of the Maronite society.
-In 1291 after the fall of Acre, the last crusader outpost in the Levant, remnants of the European settlers who succeeded in escaping capture by the Mamelukes settled in the Northern part of Lebanon and become part of the Maronite society.
+In 1291 after the fall of Acre, the last Crusader outpost in the Levant, remnants of the European settlers who succeeded in escaping capture by the Mamelukes settled in the Northern part of Lebanon and become part of the Maronite society.